RuleBasedIntegration/Rubi/README.md

 BuildIntegrationRules[]
 ```

-This will extract all rules from the notebooks, zip appropriate sections together in one `.m` file and place it to the
+This will extract all rules from the notebooks into `.m` files and place them into the
 correct location under `Rubi/IntegrationRules`.
 The created package files are loaded from within `Rubi.m` with the
 `LoadRules[]` functions.
-Again, the order in which the rules are loaded in `Rubi.m` is vitally important to get a
+Again, the order in which the rules are loaded in `Rubi.m` is **vitally important** to get a
 working Rubi package.

 ### How showing integration steps works